Coolie: Etymology

-மெய்வருத்தக் கூலி தரும்."
+மெய்வருத்தக் கூலி தரும்.

 The word is still commonly used in Tamil with the same meaning.
-During British colonial rule, Tamil-speaking laborers were among the first to be sent abroad as indentured workers, and the word spread to English and other Indian languages through colonial usage.
+During British colonial rule, Tamil-speaking labourers were among the first to be sent abroad as indentured workers, and the word spread to English and other Indian languages through colonial usage.

-The term also appears in other Indian languages, such as Hindi and Telugu kulī, meaning "day-labourer".
-It is also associated with the Urdu word qulī, meaning "slave".
-The slave meaning is derived from Chagatai quli, ultimately from Proto Turkic *kul "servant, slave".
-However, some scholars believe the Urdu usage may also have been influenced by Tamil.
+The term also appears in other Indian languages, such as Hindustani (Hindi-Urdu) क़ुली/ (qulī, lit. 'slave, servant') and Telugu కూలీ (kūlī, lit. 'day-labourer').
+The slave meaning is derived from Chagatai (qul), ultimately from Proto-Turkic *kul (lit. 'servant, slave').
+However, some scholars believe the Hindustani (Hindi-Urdu) usage may also have been influenced by Tamil.

 The Dravidian root word kūli, meaning "wages", is found across most Dravidian languages except the North Dravidian branch.

-Another theory suggests that the Hindi word quli could have originated from the name of a tribal or caste group in Gujarat.
+Another theory suggests that the Hindustani (Hindi-Urdu) word qulī could have originated from the name of a tribal (i.e., Adivasi) or caste group in Gujarat.